Exploring 20 unique mint varieties

 Lemon mint produces a vibrant, fresh lemon scent.
 Its foliage is bright green, often with a slightly fuzzy texture, and somewhat oval-shaped.
 This plant also tends to grow compact and upright.

-Aroma: Sharp lemon with minty freshness
+Taste: Sharp lemon with a minty fresh kick

 Flowers: Light lilac